imagino50/Data-Stream-Clustering/README.md

 The classification of these 'events' is done accordingly to these 4 conditions :
 - Events are sent one by one to the stream input
 - Each event intensity decreases while its radius increases over time.
+- To emphase the 'density-based clustering', events **accumulate theirs intensities when they are close enough**.
 - Events with weak intensity are filtered
-- To emphase the 'density-based clustering', events accumulate theirs intensities when they are close enough.

 ## Steps Process
 1. Generates continously 'events' as 2D input : Randomly or from a standard deviation around a moving center.